-- Select a firm choice this is your first choice. - If your firm choice is conditional, select an insurance choice too, if you want this is a back-up. - Decline any other offers.
+- Select a firm choice this is their first choice - If their firm choice is conditional, they can select an insurance choice too, if they want a back-up. - Decline any other offers.

-Find out if you've got a place
+Find out if they've got a place

-You'll see in your application if your place is confirmed.
+Your child will see in their application if their place is confirmed.

-- ► If your firm choice is unconditional, the place is yours! - If your place is conditional, the university or college will update your status when they have your exam results, or other evidence you've met the conditions. - You may be unsuccessful if you don't meet the conditions - in this case, you can use Clearing to apply for more courses. - If you change your mind and no longer want your firm choice, you can use the 'decline my place' button in your application to use Clearing to find another place.
+- If their firm choice is unconditional, the place is theirs. - ▶ If their place is conditional, the university or college will update their status when they have your child's exam results, or other evidence they've met the conditions. - They may be unsuccessful if they don't meet the conditions - in this case, they can use Clearing to apply for more courses. - If your child changes their mind and no longer wants their firm choice, they can use the 'decline my place' button in their application to use Clearing to find another place.